Bread80/CPCModular/README.md

 In text form:
 /ROMOE := XCPU_AD AND (/XCPU_AD OR /RAMRD)

-XCPU_AD can be obtained from U195 pin 8.
+XCPU_AD can be sourced from U195 pin 8.

 #RAM

 This board houses the 6845 CRTC, address multiplexers and 512Kb SRAM.
 There are no issues here, and no config is necessary.
 * Headers can be installed for CURSOR and LPEN if required.
-They probbaly aren't.
+They probably aren't.

 #IO